-After completing his graduation he got employed at Western Electric, where he devised dynamos, telephone equipment, and early radio gear.
+After completing his graduation he found employment at Western Electric, where he devised dynamos, telephone equipment, and early radio gear.
 In 1902 he started his own business, the De Forest Wireless Telegraph Company, selling radio equipment and demonstrating the new technology by broadcasting Morse code signals.
-Within a span of four years De Forest had been squeezed out of the management of his own company.
+Within a span of four years however, De Forest was squeezed out of the management of his own company.

 In 1913 the United States Attorney General sued De Forest for deceit on behalf of his shareholders, stating that his declaration of rebirth was an “absurd” promise (he was later acquitted).In 1916 the American inventor made two triumphs: the first radio advertisement (for his own products) and the first presidential election reported by radio.